KhuramC/Team-F-Final-Project/README.md

 # Team-F-Final-Project
-Final project for CS 3330: 2 Player Game Pack.
+Final project for CS 3330:

-Make sure to have java 21.
+##Description
+A 2 Player Game Pack with the games Battleship, Mancala, MasterMind, and Connect4, all implemented with a GUI.

+##Dependencies
+Java 21 and its standard library.
+For testing: JUnit5.